ezylstra/SWParks_Mammal_Occupancy/README.md

 + src:
   + photo-data: R scripts used to organize and format photo and location data.
   + covariate-data: R scripts used to obtain and format covariate data.
-  + single-season-models: R scripts used to run process/format data, run single-season occupancy models, and interpret/visualize results.
+  + single-season-models: R scripts used to process/format data, run single-season occupancy models, and interpret/visualize results.
     + 2022: scripts used to run occupancy models for select species in various parks in 2022.
     + JAGS: scripts used to run the models in JAGS (current not part of the workflow).
-  + functions.R: an R script that defines functions to be used in any script.
+  + functions.R: an R script that defines custom functions to be used in any script.
   + map-detection-data: R scripts used to map detection data.
   + multi-season-models: R scripts used to run multi-season models in JAGS (_need to work on this_)
 + output: Figures and tables summarizing survey effort and species detection data (_some files may not be under version control, but directory structure is_).
-   + models: R workspaces or objects with output from models run in JAGS
+   + models-JAGS: R workspaces or objects with output from models run in JAGS
 + JAGS: JAGS model files (.txt files).

 ## Scripts